Gaurang111/Animal-Migration-Analysis/README.md

 <img src="images/image19.png" width=400><img src="images/image20.png" width=400 height=285>

--What is the Longest Number of Years a Specific Fox has been Recorded?
+- What is the Longest Number of Years a Specific Fox has been Recorded?
   - Three foxes were recorded for six years.
 (The longest number of years)
   - 73 foxes were recorded for two years.
 (The average number of years)
   - 44 foxes were recorded for only one year.
 (The smallest number of years)